Kerry to push China, SE Asia to discuss sea dispute

 "It's a face-saving mechanism to show the world, to show ASEAN, that China is committed to come up with a CoC but the consultations are designed to delay formal negotiations on a binding code," said one diplomat from an ASEAN nation.

-However, Li said the code of conduct talks last month were a success and China would be willing to build on that, although he did not give any specifics.
+However, Premier Li said the CoC talks in the city of Suzhou last month were a success and China would be willing to build on that, although he did not give any specifics.

 "We've always agreed that South China Sea disputes should be dealt with in a direct way, and to seek a resolution through negotiations and talks," Li said in a speech at the summit.

-He, however, maintained China was "unshakable in its resolve to uphold national sovereignty and territorial integrity".
+He, however, maintained that China was "unshakable in its resolve to uphold national sovereignty and territorial integrity".

-Manila is taking part in the code of conduct talks but has angered China by launching an arbitration case with the United Nations on the validity of China's claims.
+Manila is taking part in the CoC talks but has angered China by launching an arbitration case with the United Nations on the validity of China's claims.

 Philippine President Benigno Aquino stressed the importance of the rule of law to the region's economic well-being in a speech on Wednesday, calling for a return to the naval status quo that existed at the time a 2002 non-binding agreement on maritime conduct was signed by China and ASEAN.